FaiazS/Professional-Persona-Agent/README.md

-# Professional-Persona-Agent
----
-# 🧠 Professional Persona Agent — LLM-Powered Career Assistant for Real-Time Interaction
+# Professional-Persona-Agent - LLM-Powered Career Assistant for Real-Time Interaction

-> ✨ **Transform your LinkedIn + Career Summary into a powerful, intelligent assistant.**
+- ✨ **Transform your LinkedIn + Career Summary into a powerful, intelligent assistant.**

-> 🤝 Engage recruiters and hiring managers in real-time.
+- 🤝 **Engage recruiters and hiring managers in real-time.**

-> 🛠️ Built using **Groq’s blazing-fast LLaMA 3.3 70B model**, Gradio, PDF parsing, and function-calling agents.
+- 🛠️ **Built using **Groq’s blazing-fast LLaMA 3.3 70B model**, Gradio, PDF parsing, and function-calling agents.**

-> 🔔 Pushover alerts + tool-based logic for user registration and unanswered question capture.
+- 🔔 **Pushover alerts + tool-based logic for user registration and unanswered question capture.**

 ---